pangnasun/IMCapstoneProject/Blog Post Five/readme.md

-# Weekly Blog Post Four: Solider Scene
+# Weekly Blog Post Five: Solider Scene

 I have been working on the second scene, which is about my father's encounter with soldiers after the Khmer Rouge.
 I was able to create the 3D model and animation for the soldiers and added them to my scene.